ideaChenGo/FS2/README.md

 But well is not so tragic.
 Just do not expect a super high resolution.
 And start with Arducam 2 megapixels before going any further.
 Max. resolution in Arducam 2MP can be 1600x1200 jpeg and filesize anywhere between 50 and 100K.
 That takes here with fast WiFi about 4 / 5 seconds and connected through a mobile hotspot some seconds more.
 This resolutions was so far the best in my tests because going higher, you get more resolution, but also a higher fail rate.
 So it's possible to use an Arducam 5MP and take more higher resolution images but I don't really see the point right now, since it's not failsafe.
-To be clear: It just makes a POST push attempt with any checks or whatsoever to a PHP endpoint, that will not upload anything if the image does not arrive entirely, logging a partial upload exception in your server.
+To be clear: It just makes a POST push attempt without any checks or whatsoever to a PHP endpoint, that will not upload anything if the image does not arrive entirely, logging a partial upload exception in your server.
 Other than that it will work allright most of the time being my current fault rate about 1 fail in 20 pictures.
 For a PHP upload endpoint please check the upload.php sample using my [repository php-gallery](https://github.com/martinberlin/php-gallery) (A bootstrap4 very simple PHP gallery)